sybrew/the-seo-framework/readme.txt

 		* Their text is no longer bolded by default, so you may now see different bolding in the tooltip.
 		* They now intelligently determines the position of themselves, much like a self-driving car.
 		* They now intelligently makes themselves wider or slimmer based on their contents and surrounding.
+			* When you make text wider or slimmer, it becomes taller.
+So, it also calculate whether it will overflow to the top or bottom of its container.
 		* Using Gutenberg with the Post SEO settings meta box in the sidebar, tooltips will no longer overflow.
 * **Removed:**
 	* **DOWNGRADE COMPATIBILITY!** -- Global options.